lmullen/americas-public-bible/website/content/gallery/the-law/index.md

 author: Lincoln Mullen
 ---

-This brief snippet offers a tongue-in-cheek admonition to "worship the Almighty Dollar," and ends with the rather clever play on the words "law" and "profits."
+This brief snippet offers a tongue-in-cheek admonition to "worship the Almighty Dollar," and ends with the rather clever play on the words "law and profits."
 This quotation is an example of a joke, but it is also an example of a kind of interlinear commentary, in which the language of Scripture is interleaved with language from some other source, thus changing the meaning of the text.